Kunlong1994/lab3/Alt-Lab-2.-DIY-Arduino.md

 ## Example Project

-In this repo you will find the original files from Adafruit for the [Metro Mini](https://github.com/adafruit/Adafruit-METRO-328-PCB) you all have in your kit.
+[In this](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/tree/2020Fall/alt-Lab2) repo you will find the original files from Adafruit for the [Metro Mini](https://github.com/adafruit/Adafruit-METRO-328-PCB) you all have in your kit and a file I have edited.
+You can compare the changes to the schematic and the board file to see which changes were made.

-I've decided I want to be able to control my Metro Mini with a remote control and have that be a part of the board itself.
+I've decided I want to be able to control my Metro Mini with a standard television remote control and have that be a part of the board itself.
 This requires adding an [IR Receiver](https://www.adafruit.com/product/157).
 For the first version I will use the same through hole product linked.
 In a future version I may want to use a surface mount component such as [TSOP752](https://www.vishay.com/docs/82494/tsop752.pdf).
 ### Getting from the original Metro Mini to the Final Design

 1. How are components wired?